PvPClt/project/album_en.md

 ![](Images/En_Album_43.jpg)

+Russia.
-Against the backdrop of a burning oil depot, two Russian priests talk to the Patriarch.
+Against the backdrop of a burning oil depot, two Russian Orthodox priests talk to the patriarch.

 **Patriarch:**